-Oatmeal Chocolate Chip Cookies that are ready in less than 5 minutes!
-This basic oatmeal chocolate chip cookie recipe makes six soft and chewy mug cookies in the microwave – no oven required!
+Microwave Oatmeal Chocolate Chip Cookies are soft, chewy and delicious treats that are ready in less than 5 minutes!
+These easy oatmeal chocolate chip cookies are made in the microwave, they make a perfect single serving treat!

 What kind of oats do you use in oatmeal cookies?

 Oatmeal cookies can be made with quick oats or old-fashioned oats.
 I prefer to use old-fashioned oats because they yield a chewier texture, but if you like to have the oatmeal flavor without the added chew and texture, you can definitely use quick oats.